 What’s A Podcast?

 A podcast is a type of audio content.
 It is an audio program that mainly focuses on one topic.
-Podcasts are usually published as a series of episodes.
-It can be hosted by a person or a group of speakers.
+A podcast is also usually published as a series of episodes.
+Starting it involves a person or a group of speakers.
 They are available for listening on smartphones, laptops, and other devices.
 They are also portable, meaning people can consume them as they wish.
 In 2020, over 155 million people listened to an episode of a podcast every week.

 Starting A Podcast As An Opportunity

 The demand for podcasts is rising.
 This is an opportunity for you to extend your counseling practice.
 By producing this audio content, you will provide an additional resource for your clients and future patients.
 As a practitioner who mainly listens, it may not seem natural to be a speaker.
-However, there are many benefits brought about by podcasts.
+However, there are many benefits to doing it.
 Read on to understand why you should start a podcast for your counseling practice:

 Podcast-ing Markets Your Skills And Knowledge